xhudec2/Neural-Networks/README.md

 ### TASK
-  - Implement a neural network in a low-level programming language C++ without the use of advanced libraries or frameworks.
+  - Implement a neural network in C++ without the use of advanced libraries or frameworks.
   - Train it on the supplied Fashion-MNIST dataset using a backpropagation algorithm.